Abishek52254/Introduction/README.md

 - 👋 Hi, I’m Abishek.
 - 👀 I’m interested in scientific computations, FORTRAN, Neural and machine learning machines.
 - 🌱 I’m currently trying to learn FORTRAN and i have experience with in ab initio calculations and C programming language.
 - 💞️ I’m looking to collaborate on FORTRAN projects for any small FORTRAN computational projects.
-If you too are interested and willing to learn,hit me up!
+If you too are interested and willing to learn together,hit me up!
-- If you're interested in collaborating in any projects for ab initio calculations or quantum calculations..let's do it together and learn.
+- If you're interested in collaborating in any projects for ab initio calculations or quantum calculations..let's do it together and learn together.
 - 📫 you can mail me at terobaaukochaak69@gmail.com

 <!---